 Be cautious with this combination

 - For constipation: 30 mL of olive oil.

-- For preventing heart disease and heart attacks: 54 grams per day (about 4 tablespoons) has been used.
+- For preventing heart disease: 54 grams of olive oil per day (about 4 tablespoons) has been used.
 As a part of a Mediterranean diet, consuming up to 1 liter of extra-virgin olive oil per week has also been used.